 Why perform Amino Acid Analysis?

-Amino acid analysis is a method to determine the absolute amounts of individual amino acids in a sample.
+Amino acid analysis of proteins is a method to determine the absolute amounts of individual amino acids in a sample.
 The method can be applied to samples containing free amino acids.
 However it may also be used on peptides and protein samples after hydrolysis into amino acids [1, 2].

-Amino acid analysis can be used for determination of the relative composition of amino acids in a protein.
+AA analysis can be used for determination of the relative composition of amino acids in a protein.
 It can also be used for determination of the absolute amount of a protein or peptide if the amino acid sequence is known.
 Finally, it is used for purity estimation of a purified protein .

 In amino acid analysis it should be noted that: